SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 0m5.706s
 ```

-Using our extensions the running can now dynamically map our gherkin vocabulary to the corresponding operation
+Using our extensions the runner can now dynamically map our gherkin vocabulary to the corresponding operation
 and expected result - making the REST API call to the host specified in the OAS definition.
+No coding required!

 ### Adding parameters and assertions